-You don’t need to become fluent in cultural practices or a new language to do meaningful ministry, but you’ll be amazed how learning a little can go a long way.
+You don’t need to become fluent in cultural practices or a new language to do meaningful ministry, but you’ll be amazed how learning a little can go a long way on a youth mission trip.
 Take some time to learn about any cultural cues and, if applicable, a few phrases in the language (the more the better!).
 Putting these into practice will communicate great value toward the culture you are entering as a guest.

 6. Grow together with your team

 Simply put, growing as a team takes time – together!
 In the months before your mission trip find time when your whole team can be present.
 And be exclusive with who gets to be there – this is time for your specific group of people to begin to understand each other’s rhythms, strengths and rough spots.
 Make a team covenant, talk about the spiritual dangers of mission trips, pray, play and plan.
 You are about to experience something challenging, beautiful and incredible together!

 Not just the people who are giving you money – but yes, them too – but the people who support you in life.
 Who do you want praying for you, encouraging you and processing the experience with you when you get home?
 Who are the people who you want to understand this experience?
 Whether it’s a written note or (better) an in-person conversation, remind them of what you’re doing, thank them for being a supporter in your life and ask them to be in prayer for all the pieces of what you’re about to step into.

 You might be ready in every other way imaginable, but then get sick during the trip because you just weren’t ready for the physical requirements.
 Here are a few quick things to do to prepare physically:

 - Exercise You’ll likely be on your feet and on the move during every day of your trip.
 If you currently don’t exercise, then start.
 It might be as simple as going for a 30–60-minute walk each day.